Colonnades Shopping Centre

 Colonnades Shopping Centre is a shopping centre in Adelaide, South Australia.
-The shopping centre is located in the City of Onkaparinga, in the suburb of Noarlunga Centre.
-Colonnades is located on a large allotment of land with access from Goldsmith Drive, Beach Road and Burgess Road.
-Colonnades is currently the 3rd largest shopping centre in metropolitan Adelaide behind both Westfield Marion and Westfield Tea Tree Plaza.
+It is located in the suburb of Noarlunga Centre, on a large allotment of land with access from Goldsmith Drive, Beach Road and Burgess Road.
+It is the third-largest shopping centre in Adelaide, behind Westfield Marion and Westfield Tea Tree Plaza, being within the top-50 largest in Australia.

-Since opening the centre has seen multiple expansions including the most recent being a $51m expansion adding an Aldi and more market feel area.